-“My-re!
+“My‑re!
 You’re late for your shift!”
-General Pol the proprietor of the Broken Sword Tavern yelled from across the room over the din of conversations and tinkering plates and glasses.
+General Pol yelled from across the room of the Broken Sword tavern over the din of conversations and tinkering plates and glasses.

 “I overslept, but at least I’m here,” My‑re responded and went into a stretch as Pol approached.

-“Too much relaxation on your fishing trip?”
+“Too much relaxation on your fishing trip last week?”
 Pol snorted.
-“Some were-cat furball has been asking for you.
+“Some Aruaki werecat fur ball has been asking for you.
 She claims she’s your friend and hasn’t ordered anything in the past hour.”

-My-re looked over and recognized Ssskah.
+My‑re looked over and recognized Ssskah.
 “She has a name.”
-Leaving, she then added a phrase in the Rirorni native language of Rathiri that roughly translated as “the holes on donkeys’ backsides”.
+Leaving, she cursed at him in Rathiri.

 “I understand the Khan’s tongue,” Pol responded in Rathiri.